Shanghai Elite Entrepreneur Book Of Fame Successfully Launched At Eslite Bookstore

-(MENAFN- Media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach - 6 September 2023 - On August 23, 2023, the "ShangHai Elite Entrepreneur Book of Fame" was successfully launched at the Eslite Bookstore (KL The Starhill).
+KUALA LUMPUR, MALAYSIA - Media OutReach - 6 September 2023 - On August 23, 2023, the 'ShangHai Elite Entrepreneur Book of Fame' was successfully launched at the Eslite Bookstore (KL The Starhill).

 After the event, guests were also invited to The Chamber, Starhill, for in-depth exchanges with entrepreneurs, discussing more business wisdom and experiences, and jointly building a glorichapter for future business.